yoonsikp/weather-display/README.md

 ***TROUBLESHOOTING***
-In a pinch (only if imagemagick can't find your fonts):
+if imagemagick can't find your fonts:

 Copy fonts to a directory of your choice